 Trained as a cultural historian with a background in world history, Matt is concerned with the ways power works through technological and socio-cultural conventions governing how we have spent our free time, as well as how those interactions affect the ways people know the world and themselves within it.
-Some of his hot-button topics include the Asiatic, racial passing & hybridity, feminisms & masculinities, historical knowledge constructions, networks theories, and temporality.
+Some of his hot-button topics include Asiatics, racial passing & hybridities, feminisms & masculinities, historical knowledge constructions, and subjectivation in global contexts.

 Howard, Matthew Jungsuk.
 “Esport: Professional League of Legends as Cultural History” (Master’s Thesis, University of Houston, 2018).